Reduced Complexity Sphere Decoding

-In this paper, the complexity of SD is improved efficiently by reducing the number of operations required at each node to obtain ML solution for flat fading channels.
-This complexity reduction is achieved by deconstructing the decoding metric in order to reduce the computations to their minimum and exploiting the structure of a lattice representation of SD \cite{Azzam_SD_NLR}, \cite{Azzam_SD_RLR}.
-In simulations, $2\times2$ and $4\time4$ MIMO systems with $4$-QAM and $64$-QAM have been studied.
-In these systems, the reduction in the number of real additions is in the range of $40-75\%$, and the reduction in the number of real multiplications is in the range of $70-90\%$, without any change in performance.
+In this paper, the complexity of SD is efficiently improved by reducing the number of operations required at each node to obtain the ML solution for flat fading channels.
+This complexity reduction is achieved by deconstructing the decoding metric in order to reduce the number of computations and exploiting the structure of a lattice representation of SD \cite{Azzam_SD_NLR}, \cite{Azzam_SD_RLR}.
+In simulations, $2\times2$ and $4\times4$ MIMO systems with $4$-QAM and $64$-QAM have been studied.
+In these systems, the reduction in the number of real additions is in the range of $40\%-75\%$, and the reduction in the number of real multiplications is in the range of $70\%-90\%$, without any change in performance.
 The complexity gains increase with the MIMO system dimension or the modulation alphabet size.
 Moreover, for calculating the soft bit metrics of a bit-interleaved convolutional-coded MIMO system, an application of SD, employing a proposed smart implementation with very low computational complexity is also introduced.
 Other than the operation reduction at each node achieved by the reduced complexity SD, the initial radius of SD is acquired by Zero-Forcing Decision Feedback Equalization (ZF-DFE) \cite{Han_SD_IR}, which ensures no empty spheres.
 Furthermore, a technique of a particular data structure is applied to efficiently reduce the number of executions carried out by SD.
 Simulation results show that conventional SD substantially reduces the complexity, in terms of the average number of real multiplications needed to acquire one soft bit metric, compared with exhaustive search.
 With the proposed smart implementation, further reductions of orders of magnitude are achieved.
 As with the previous techniques, the reduction becomes larger as the MIMO system dimension or the constellation size increases.